NYC’s Best Shaved Ice

 • 1st dessert destination: Spot Dessert Bar, East Village, Manhattan.

-• Best for: Lychee Ume ($14).
+• Best for: Lychee Ume shaved ice ($14) and other seasonal desserts.
 Spot Dessert Bar is one of our long-time favourite dessert spots in the city for reliable, universally-appealing desserts at a reasonable price.
 See here for a previous review.
 Desserts change by season, and one of our favourite seasonal desserts is the tower of heavenly lychee granita, drizzled with slightly salty ume plum sauce.
 It’s a perfectly balanced, sweet-salty summer treat.

 • 2nd dessert destination: Sweets Laboratory, Koreatown, Manhattan.

-• 3rd dessert destination: Meet Fresh, Noho, Manhattan.
+• 3rd dessert destination: Meet Fresh, East Village, Manhattan.

-• Best for: Caramel and almond pudding ($17).
+• Best for: Caramel and almond pudding shaved ice ($17), and dessert soups.
 For cold sweet soups layered with sago, red bean, grass jelly, mango etc, Meet Fresh is one of our favourite frozen treat spots.
 Aside from sweet soups, don’t miss its range of shaved ice.
 The bubble tea version may be the most instagrammable, but it is the most dangerously diabetes-inducing.
 Instead, go for the one bejewelled with caramel flan, almond pudding, taro balls, chewy mochi, melon jelly and just lightly sweet, milky shaved ice.
 Summer dreaming right here.